daxpedda/sentry-contrib-native/README.md

 This crate relies on [`sentry-contrib-native-sys`](https://crates.io/crates/sentry-contrib-native-sys) which in turn builds [Sentry's Native SDK](https://github.com/getsentry/sentry-native).
 This requires [CMake](https://cmake.org) or alternatively a pre-installed version can be provided with the `SENTRY_NATIVE_INSTALL` environment variable.

-Additionally on any other platform then Window, the development version of `curl` is required.
+Additionally on any other platform than Windows, the development version of `curl` is required.

 See [`sentry-contrib-native-sys`](https://crates.io/crates/sentry-contrib-native-sys) for more details.